ejhusom/Erdre/README.md

 This is a project using [DVC](https://dvc.org/) for setting up a flexible and robust pipeline for machine learning experiments.

-Steps to use this pipeline:
+This README explains how to use the pipeline to create predictive models from
+scratch:

 1. [Installation](#1-installation)
 2. [Setup](#2-setup)